akensert/molgraph/tests/README.md

 # Tests

-When developing new modules/features they are always tested.
-However, I'm currently working on implementing more extensive/proper unit testing.
-In this subdirectory you'll find the unit tests.
+When developing new modules/features they are always tested (to some extent, offline).
+However, I'm now working on implementing more extensive/systematic testing.
+Here in this subdirectory you'll find these (unit) tests.